 Set a kettle or small pot with 3 cups of water over high heat to boil.

 Meanwhile, heat a large skillet over medium heat.
 Add 6 chiles de arbol, and all the guajillo and ancho chiles, and toast them for 1 to 2 minutes.
-The remaining 4 chiles de arbol will be used to garnish the birria.
+(The remaining 4 chiles de arbol will be used to garnish the birria.)
 The chiles are ready when you can smell them.

 Transfer the toasted chiles into a medium bowl and cover with the boiled water.
 Soak them for 20 minutes, until they turn nice and soft.

-Char the vegetables:
+Char the vegetables and garlic:

 Heat the same skillet used to toast the chiles over medium-high heat.
 Add the tomatoes, onion, and garlic.
 You don’t need to add any oil.
 Lightly char them all around, stirring occasionally.
 This will take you 15 to 20 minutes.